shiqi1994/ISBI2020_DR/README.md

 # ISBI2020 Challenge: Diabetic Retinopathy Assessment Grading and Diagnosis

 This solution is mainly in 3 stages:
-1. Ensembl efficientnet-b3, efficientnet-b4, efficientnet-b5 and pretrain on Kaggle2015 DR dataset, finetune on ISBI2020 DR dataset.
+1. Ensemble EfficientNet-b3, EfficientNet-b4, EfficientNet-b5 and pretrain on Kaggle2015 DR dataset, finetune on ISBI2020 DR dataset.
 2. Train xgboost, svr, catboost models on logits output of ensembled models.
 3. Voting on results from stage 2.